 WMed complies fully with the requirements of the Family Educational Rights Privacy Act (FERPA) of 1974, a federal law designed to protect the privacy of students' education records, and applies these rights and protections to all enrolled students and formerly enrolled students for as long as the institution retains their education records, as stated on the web at med.wmich.edu/registrar.
-Students are notified of their FERPA rights at least annually through notice of the Medical Student and Graduate Student Policy Manuals that are on the web at med.wmich.edu/policies-manuals-statements.
+Students are notified of their FERPA rights at least annually through a required computer-based learning module.
+Additionally, student FERPA rights are noted in the Medical Student and Graduate Student Policy Manuals that are on the web at med.wmich.edu/policies-manuals-statements.
 For information or to receive a printed copy contact the Registrar at firstname.lastname@example.org or 269.337.6112.

 - Instructional Facilities and Laboratories

 WMed’s educational facility is located on the W.E.
 Upjohn M.D.
 Campus.
 Information about the instructional spaces and laboratories that relate to the academic programs is on the web at med.wmich.edu/campus-safety-info.
 For information or to receive a printed copy contact the Office of the Dean at email@example.com or 269.337.4504.